Nutrition per serving may change if servings are adjusted.

 ½ cup unsweetened coconut chips (see Tip) or flakes plus 2 tablespoons, divided

-1½ cups mashed very ripe bananas
+1½ cups mashed very ripe bananas (about 3 medium)

 2 large eggs